 Introduction

-On successful completion of this 30 credit Supervision Training for Music Therapists module, you will be able to:
+On successful completion of this 30 credit module, Supervision Training for Music Therapists, you will be able to:

-• Demonstrate a competent use of listening and improvisation in music as part of the supervision process
+• demonstrate a competent use of listening and improvisation in music as part of the supervision process including within group supervision contexts.

 Learning and Teaching